top of page

 come down upon you and remain with you always.
 Amen.

-RECESSIONAL HYMN
+RECESSIONAL CAROL

 Hark!
 The herald angels sing